How can AgroCares technology help to maintain the soil for cacao production?

 Declining yields due to soil depletion

 For every ton of dry cacao about 35 kg of Nitrogen, 5 kg of Phosphorus and 50 kg of Potassium are removed from the soil.
-Only a fraction of theses nutrients is replenished.
+Only a fraction of these nutrients is replenished.
 This is especially true for smallholder farmers in West-Africa.
 Continuous mining of the soil for nutrients results in declining soil fertility levels, which in turn causes declining yield levels and crops that are more susceptible to diseases.

 Restoring the soil’s nutrient balance